dkblackley/dkblackley.github.io/_posts/2023-05-01-asm-fizzbuzz.md

     call find_remainder
 ```

 This command pushes whichever variable you give it onto the stack.
 This is all well and good, but what benefit does this bring us?
-We notice the call operand a few lines down calling something that we haven't seen yet called find_remainder.
+We notice the call operand a few lines down calling something that we haven't seen yet, referenced as "find_remainder".
 This is a function that takes in two parameters and then returns the remainder after performing integer division.
 We recall the previous statement:

 > An assembly language is usually identifiable by the fact that each line corresponds to one machine instruction.